By the time Mary Fairfax Somerville (1780-1872) reached her teens, her father thought she was one step away from a straight jacket.

 Fears For Her Sanity

 That sounded much more intriguing than parlor skills.
-Mary persuaded her brother’s tutor to help her with Euclid.
+Mary persuaded her brother’s tutor to teach her Euclid.
 Captain Fairfax was aghast:

 My father came home for a short time, and, somehow or other, finding out what I was about, said to my mother, ‘Peg, we must put a stop to this, or we shall have Mary in a strait jacket one of these days.
 There was X., who went raving mad about the longitude!’

 He was serious.
 The accepted “wisdom” of the time warned that too much intellectual stimulation could drive a woman insane.

 Ladies’ periodicals often contained puzzles.
 Mary tried to solve what looked like a simple math problem in one, only to find the answer full of exotic symbols.

 She discovered they were algebra equations.
 Intrigued, she commenced a life-long course of study.

 Her parents, at wit’s end, wed Mary to a distant cousin, Samuel Grieg, when she was 24.
 Her new husband had a low opinion of women’s intelligence and forbade Mary’s studies.

 Grieg died three years later, leaving Mary with two young sons.
 But as a widow, she was free to do as she wished.

 Upon returning to Scotland, Mary corresponded with Dr. William Wallace, professor of mathematics at the University of Edinburgh.